by Texas Homesteader ~

 - 1 Finely-chopped carrot (optional, for color)

-Sauté the minced garlic & rice (and chopped carrot if using) in tablespoon of bacon grease until garlic is translucent
+In pressure cooker sauté the minced garlic & rice (and chopped carrot if using) in tablespoon of bacon grease until garlic is translucent.
+Turn off saute function.

 Fluff with fork, sprinkle finely-minced fresh rosemary or chopped chives on top as a garnish and serve.